SiriusAhu-FYP/Proposal/Literature_Review.md

 * **pass@k**: Measures how many attempts an AI needs to successfully complete a task.
 This metric is commonly used in decision‑making tasks to track success across multiple attempts and is particularly useful for evaluating task performance over repeated trials (Benchmarking-VLA-VLM, 2025).
 * **Invalid%**: Tracks errors by measuring the proportion of **invalid actions** taken by the AI, which helps identify problems in action selection.
 A higher **Invalid%** indicates the model struggles to produce valid outputs within the specified action space (Benchmarking-VLA-VLM, 2025).
 * **Granular Skill Assessment**: The V-Mage framework uses "Unit Tests for Core Visual Abilities" to provide a granular assessment of an agent's specific skills, such as positioning, trajectory tracking, timing, and visual memory, rather than just a single success score. \cite{V-Mage, 2024}
-* **Dense and Auxiliary Rewards**: A combination of dense rewards (feedback at each timestep) and auxiliary rewards (additional task-specific rewards, such as correct formatting or achieving sub-goals) accelerates learning and improves task performance, particularly in complex tasks. \cite{Agentgym-rl, 2025; rl-fine-tune-driving, 2024}
 * **Benchmarking and Task-Specific Metrics**: Systems like **ORAK** and **lmgame-bench** provide comprehensive frameworks for systematically evaluating AI performance across multiple game types and specific tasks, ensuring consistent, reliable results (lmgame-bench, 2023; ORAK, 2023).
 * **Dynamic ELO System**: V-Mage introduces a **Dynamic ELO system** to address cross-game comparison, helping standardize agent performance across different games and environments (V-Mage, 2024).